Palming Without Distractions

 Finally, a built-in rechargeable battery might be something convenient that we are used to nowadays, but the integrated batteries in decades-old devices will no longer hold a charge and are hard to replace with an equivalent model.
 The Palm m125 is rather future-proof because it takes readily available regular AAA batteries and their rechargeable counterparts.
 Even though AAA batteries are quite old technology, they are bound to remain in production and available for the foreseeable future.

-The Palm m125 with the Stowaway keyboard, SD card and stylus
+The Palm m125 with its stylus, an SD card and the Stowaway

 Older Is Also Not Always Better